gernotfeichter/hypnix/readme.md

     - `secrets`:
       - `luks.jwe`: Only required when using clevis (see `clevis.nix`).
 This file can be generated via the provided snippet, but requires a running tang server: `echo -n '<your luks passphrase>' | clevis encrypt tang '{"url": "http://<your tang server>:<your tang port>"}' > luks.jwe`
       - `wireless.env`: Generally only required when using clevis along with a WIFI based network connection (see `clevis.nix`).
 File content looks like: `WIFI_PASS=<ENTER_YOUR_PASSWORD_HERE>`.
 Another use case for this file would be, if instead of Networkmanager (default for hypnix), you prefer to use another network config mechanism, e.g. systemd-networkd, but even then to make use of this, you would need to explicitly honor this file by config snippets that you also find in `clevis.nix`.
-  - `home`: Things managed by home manager.
+  - `home`: Things managed by [home manager](https://github.com/nix-community/home-manager).
+This sub-tree docu is not a complete listing, check out the sub folders in /etc/nixos/home for the complete config!
     - `programs`
       - `hypr`: Hyprland config file, this includes monitor configuration!

 # todos

 - test screensharing/video conferencing